FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Methodology

 \subsection{Design Objectives}

 The objectives of model fingerprinting methods can be summarized in three-fold, including effectiveness, conferrability, and resistance to false claim attacks.

-\begin{itemize} \item \textbf{Effectiveness:} Effectiveness means that the model developer can successfully verify the ownership of the source model through the model fingerprinting method. \item \textbf{Conferrability:} Conferrability is defined to ensure that the model fingerprint needs to be conferable to the models that are reused from the source model.
-In other words, the fingerprints of the reused models and the source model need to be similar. \item \textbf{Resistance to False Claim Attacks:} It requires that the fingerprints of independently trained models need to be different.
-Also, a malicious model developer cannot construct a transferable fingerprint that can be extracted from independently trained models. \end{itemize}
+\begin{itemize} \item \textbf{Effectiveness:} Effectiveness indicates that the model developer can successfully verify the ownership of the source model using the fingerprinting method. \item \textbf{Conferrability:} Conferrability requires the model fingerprint to be conferrable to models reused from the source model.
+In other words, the fingerprints of the source and reused models should be highly similar. \item \textbf{Resistance to False Claim Attacks:} This requires that independently trained models have distinctly different fingerprints.
+Additionally, it prevents malicious developers from constructing a transferable fingerprint that can be extracted from independent models. \end{itemize}